nitin42/react-perf-devtool/README.md

 An optional callback can also be passed to `registerObserver` which receives parsed measures as its argument.

 You can use this callback to inspect the parsed and aggregated measures, or you can integrate it with any other use case.
-You can also leverage these performance metrics using Google Analytics by sending these measures to analytics dashboard .
+You can also leverage these performance measures using Google Analytics by sending these measures to analytics dashboard .
 This process is documented [here](https://developers.google.com/web/updates/2017/06/user-centric-performance-metrics).

 Example -